rokmohar/alexa-assistant/readme.md

 ![alt text](screenshots/lambda_region.jpg)

 1. Select Lambda from the AWS Services menu at the top left
-2. Click on the Create a Lambda Function or Get Started Now button.
+2. Click on the "Create a Lambda Function" or "Get Started Now" button.
 3. Select "Blank Function" - this will automatically take you to the "Configure triggers" page.

 ![alt text](screenshots/blueprint.jpeg)